-There are no internal disciplinary rules required by Saudi Arabian law.
-However, the Labour Law does set forth a list of permissive internal work policies and disciplinary measures that an employer may invoke.
-An employer has the power to impose the following penalties:
+The Labour Law sets forth a list of permissive internal work policies and disciplinary measures that an employer may invoke.
+Under the Labour Law, an employer has the power to impose the following penalties:

 - a fine, in which the employer must specify in a written record the employee's name, wages, the amount of the fine, and the cause and date of the fine; - b deprivation or postponement of allowance, but only for one year and no longer; - c postponement of promotions, but only for one year and no longer; - d suspension from work and withholding of wages, the latter of which must be prospective and not retroactive for work already completed by the employee; and - e dismissal.